namdh203/nhom3web/README.md

+# Travelam - Simple Travel Web App by Nhóm 3

-## How to run our app on https://int3306.freeddns.org/
+## How to run our app on [int3306 platform](https://int3306.freeddns.org/)

 Open a terminal and run the following commands:

     cd server
     node server

 Then open another terminal and run the following command:

     /etc/jupyter/bin/expose 5000

 The app will then be accessible at http://fall2324w3g3.int3306.freeddns.org/.

 ## How to run our app:

 ### Create Database:

-- Import the file [Travelam.sql](Database/Travelam.sql) into your local mysql server to create the database.
+- Import the file [final_scripts.sql](Database/final_scripts.sql) into your local mysql server to create the database.
-- Grant access to the database `travelgiang` to a mysql account.
+- Grant access to the database `newtravelnam` to a mysql account.
 - In the [/server](/server) directory, create an environment file `.env.local` and copy the fields in `.env.example` into `.env.local`.
-Type in your mysql hostname and the mysql account that has been granted access to the `travelgiang` database.
+Type in your mysql hostname and the mysql account that has been granted access to the `newtravelnam` database.

 ### Install packages: